turingschool/launch-curriculum/module4/projects/mod4Project/inception.md

 * **Objectives**
     * Document technical requirements for the development team
 * **Instructions (required)**
-    * Create a project board using Github Projects or Trello.
+    * Create a project board using Github Projects
     * Translate each of the features that were written on sticky notes during the feature dump exercise into a [user story](https://www.atlassian.com/agile/project-management/user-stories) in your project management tool.
     * Every user story should be written from the perspective of the end user and should follow this format:
         * `As a User, when I visit ___, I want to ____ so that I can ____.`